Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/planned-features/lights.md

 ## August 25th, 2020 Livestream
 * [Q&A: Will light be added to the game?](../../../transcriptions/yt-FuUHMwoNA0s.md) https://www.youtube.com/watch?v=FuUHMwoNA0s
 * [Q&A: State of things = 🤷?](../../../transcriptions/yt-5SH9eySqDzU.md) https://www.youtube.com/watch?v=5SH9eySqDzU
-* Q&A: Will light be added to the game?
-(Part 1) https://clips.twitch.tv/FunOilyWolverineCorgiDerp
-* Q&A: Will light be added to the game?
-(Part 2) https://clips.twitch.tv/NeighborlyCharmingBasenjiRlyTho
-* Q&A: Will light be added to the game?
-(Part 3) https://clips.twitch.tv/AbnegateEndearingBottleKlappa

 ## May 19th, 2020 Livestream
 * [Q&A: What does Performance Budget mean?](../../../transcriptions/yt-qg27gPorXB4.md) https://www.youtube.com/watch?v=qg27gPorXB4